About Saxo Capital Markets

 The app is easy to navigate your way around, with a handy search function if there is anything you can’t find.
-The look of the interface, the alerts and the order process is the same on the app as on the web-based platform.
-As with any app, there is not room for a full, easily accessible menu, so this will take a little getting used to, but it is something that will be familiar to those who regularly use mobile devices for web surfing and other online tasks.
+The look of the interface, the alerts and the order process are the same on the app as on the web-based platform.
+As with any app, there is no room for a full, easily accessible menu, so this will take a little getting used to, but it is something that will be familiar to those who regularly use mobile devices for web surfing and other online tasks.
 If you are crossing over from using the web-based platform on a PC or Mac, then it does take a while to adapt to the different layout that is displayed on mobile devices.

 It should also be noted that the app can be likened to the basic SaxoTraderGO platform, but does not, understandably, have all the advanced trading tools and other functions of the SaxoTraderPRO desktop software, which is aimed at more experienced traders.
 For basic functions such as placing orders and tracking watchlists, the app is more than adequate.

 The Saxo Capital Markets platforms provide some options for automated trading, facilitating the ability to use automated trading signals to guide trading decisions and strategies.
 Powered by Autochartist, trading signals are fully integrated into the SaxoTraderGO platform, which offers easy access and control across all your devices.